proinsias/proinsias.github.io/_posts/linkposts/2019-09-08-The-Importance-of-a-Cup-of-Tea.md

+---
+layout: single
-# The Importance of a Cup of Tea
+title: "The Importance of a Cup of Tea"
+date: 2019-09-08 10:14
+modified: 2019-09-08 10:14
+tags:
+- history
+- statistics
+- tests
+excerpt: A discriminating palate leads to novel rigorous statistical methods
+---

 Could you tell the difference between the taste of a cup of tea where the milk was poured first, and one where the milk was poured last?